assemblymade/meta/app/views/help/questions/basics.markdown

 On Kickstarter, you can contribute money to help a product or idea launch, and you’ll be rewarded with a prize or an early version of the product.
 On Assembly, you can contribute your time and talent, and in return you will have actual ownership over that product.

+---
+title: Who is legally responsible for each product?
+---

+Assembly.

+---
+title: Who covers the costs of development?
+---

+Assembly.
+We have restrictions to this, but generally we will pay for anything that helps get your product off the ground.